Arunkumar120701/M3_Batch_16/PROJECT1/5_Report/Readme.md

 * The controller chip in any modern controller uses something called a hopping code or a rolling code to provide security.
 • For example, it describes a system that uses a 48-bit rolling code.
 Forty bits provide 240 (about 1 trillion) possible codes.

+# APPLICATIONS

+* Bi-directional communication makes this possible.
+When the door handle is pulled (or some similar trigger is activated) the base unit located within the vehicle emits a short range, low frequency signal- polling for a nearby key fob transponder.

+* if present, the key fob recognizes the signal and responds with a UHF (ultra-high frequency) signal, transmitting a code to be authenticated by the base unit encryption firmware, such as Microchip Technology's Keylock.

+* Remote keyless entry systems, now fairly commonplace devices, provide car owners with a degree of convenience, making the task of physically inserting a key unnecessary.

+* Added convenience in opening and closing windows, sliding roofs, sliding doors and tailgates.

+* An “emergency button” is integrated into the key for enhanced security.

+* It triggers an acoustical and visual alarm from the vehicle at the push of a button.